amna-mohsin/form-design/README.md

-# Basic Form Layout
+# HTML Website using Header and Footer

-    A clean and beginner-friendly form layout website built using only HTML and CSS.
-Demonstrates how to create a well-structured and styled form — ideal for front-end learners.
+This is a basic one-page website demonstrating how to implement a simple **header and footer** using **HTML and CSS**.
+It’s perfect for beginners learning layout structure.

 ## Features